 Body-Mind Therapy

-We work with what you know and what you feel.
-My style is warm, direct, steady, and attuned - I’ll meet you with care and clarity, and I’ll also help you name what’s true, especially when things feel tangled.
-We work with both the story and the nervous system, building tools you can use outside the room while staying connected to the deeper work underneath.
+My style is warm, direct, steady, and attuned.
+I will meet you with care and clarity — and I will also help you name what’s true, especially when things feel tangled.
+Together, we build practical tools you can use outside the room while staying connected to the deeper work underneath.

 Trauma Sensitive Yoga